Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Introduction

 In parallel, the research towards SAE level 4 and 5 has received significant attention.
 For these automated driving features, the trend with respect to environment perception generally tends towards the usage of highly sophisticated, multi-modal, and multi-redundant sensor systems~\cite{Liu2021}.
 This is driven by the paradigm to achieve the best possible environment perception at all times and for \SI[mode=text]{360}{\degree} around the vehicle.

-Accordingly, state of the art processing systems require a considerable amount of energy to operate at full capacity, which contradicts the general goal of energy conservation and efficient vehicles.
+Accordingly, cost-intensive state of the art processing systems are employed, that require a considerable amount of energy to operate at full capacity~\cite{Liu2021}, which contradicts the general goal of energy conservation and efficient vehicles.
 Still, the available computational resources are often insufficient~\cite{Liu2021} and compromises have to be made to ensure real-time capabilities.

 One straight-forward possibility is to reduce the computational requirements by focusing only on relevant data, i.e. reducing the overall amount of processed data.
 This is often referred to as applying \textit{attention} to relevant data.
 Within the last decade, several variants of this approach have been published.
 Approaches using saliency, e.g. ~\cite{Bajcsy2018, Walsman2019, Rasouli2020, Pal2020}, are based on the assumption that objects that are closer to the perceiving vehicle are more relevant than objects that are further away.
 Other approaches, like~\cite{Xu2015, Homeier2011, Kootbally2008, Nager2021}, relate relevance of data to a-priori knowledge of the context, e.g., derived from the \textit{situation}.
 They employ simple masks to filter out non-relevant data in an heuristic manner.
 Figure~\ref{fig:intro:layerExample} provides an example for such masks, if interpret binary between light and dark cells.